Skip to content

 E. Evidence issues

-Can the government show an evidentiary foundation for its speed evidence – pacer, RADAR, LIDAR, etc?
+Can the government show an evidentiary foundation for its speed evidence – pacer, RADAR, LIDAR, etc.?
 And did the government properly comply with discovery statutes, after a request?

 F. Impossibility

-Did you see the news report about the Minnesota State Trooper in a Helicopter with a stop watch?
+Did you see the news report about the Minnesota State Trooper in a Helicopter with a stopwatch?

 “Warp speed, Captain!”

+He claimed a motorcyclist was traveling significantly faster than the maximum top speed for that motorcycle!
+“Warp speed, Captain!”
 Sure.
 Anyone can make a mistake.
 But when a police officer claims an impossibility, we can defend that.

-G. Actual speed within speed limit
+G. Actual speed, within posted

 The claimed, measured speed was wrong, inaccurate.
 The actual speed was within the speed limit.
 No trial evidence proves a speed over.
 But in any event, the speed was reasonable and prudent, with no collision or risk of one.

 In the law libraries, there are multi-volume treatises of defenses to speeding tickets.
 So these are just a few.
+Avoid a traffic stop in the first place if you can.
+But after that, fight to keep It off your record.
+It’s worth doing.
+More:

 Public Policy Problem?

-After all, with most drivers routinely “speeding;” can anyone seriously argue that driving over the posted is more dangerous than tailgating or following too closely?
-One is a safety hazard but the other is easy to enforce.
+Many view speeding laws and enforcement of them as bad public policy.
+Some falsely blame injury accidents on speed, when it is not a causative factor.
+But enforcement of a “bright-line” law is easier.
+After all, with most drivers routinely “speeding,” can anyone seriously argue that driving over the posted is more dangerous than tailgating or following too closely?
+One is a safety hazard but the other is so easy to enforce.

 Expediency vs Public Safety

+Police and prosecutors have financial incentives to enforce those easy-to-enforce laws, to get their numbers up.
 And they ignore traffic violations that actually do endanger safety, such as failure to signal lane changes or tailgating.
 The public knows and understands this.
 And it contributes to cynicism about traffic law enforcement.

 Bottom line: Avoid a Speeding Ticket

-Keeping this one off you record can help you get a warning from a police officer next time.
-We call it the snowball effect.
+Let’s face it.
+A speeding ticket is not only annoying.
+Over time, it can cost you a lot of money.
+Keeping this one off your record can help you get a warning from a police officer next time.
+Call it the snowball effect.

-Other Pages of Interest: Avoid a Speeding Ticket
+More: Avoid a Speeding Ticket

 Avoiding Traffic Stops – Minnesota Laws